May 5, 2017

 But as it usually happens when you act on your heart’s desires, completely ignoring the misgivings of your mind, all goes to hell almost immediately after Mahé and Roussel say “I do.”
 Not long after the wedding, Roussel disappears, with nearly 28 million of her husband’s hard-earned francs in pocket.

-And so begins the spotlighting of a love/hate relationship for the ages – Mahé and Roussel do ultimately end up together, but that fate is preceded by a great deal of instability, colored by Roussel’s criminal past, Mahé’s unwillingness to let his wife’s untrustworthiness get to him, and an overarchingly jagged relationship which drifts between lovey dovey adoration and hardened hate.
+And so begins the spotlighting of a love/hate relationship for the ages – Mahé and Roussel do ultimately end up together, but that fate is preceded by a great deal of instability, colored by Roussel’s criminal past, Mahé’s unwillingness to let his wife’s untrustworthiness get to him, and an overarchingly jagged relationship which drifts between lovey-dovey adoration and hardened hate.
 By its end, Mahé has killed for his love and Roussel has attempted to poison a man even after redeeming herself.
-If this connection isn’t the definition of toxic, than I’m a blue dove with one eye.
+If this connection isn’t the definition of toxic then I’m a blue dove with one eye.

 The film would fly if Truffaut made it with the seriousness of Strangers on a Train (1951) and the whispering enigmas of Notorious (1946).
 But he misguidedly tries to sell Mississippi Mermaid as a severely demented romantic drama, with the leading characters almost desperate to prove that they aren’t and never will be made for each other.
 The atmosphere’s sweeping and wistful when it should be slick and dangerous; the structure is contemplative and dreamy when it should be terse and nightmarish.
 It’s a disappointing case of a great film trapped inside a much too self-conscious one.